 Our article therefore makes two key contributions.
-First, it reveals the nature and status of the concrete ceiling for Black women working in the England and Wales police services, contributing to scholarly understanding of gender, race, work, and organisations, advancing our understanding of this interlocking phenomenon.
-Second, it expands the extant literature on the glass and concrete ceilings; discrimination; and equality by examining the lived experiences of female police officers, thus informing policy and practice in order to promote greater equity and inclusion within the police service.
+First, it reveals the nature and status of the concrete ceiling for Black women working in the England and Wales police services, contributing to scholarly understanding of gender, race, work, and organizations, advancing our understanding of this interlocking phenomenon.
+Second, it expands the extant literature on the glass and concrete ceilings, discrimination, and equality by examining the lived experiences of female police officers, thus informing policy and practice in order to promote greater equity and inclusion within the police service.
 The remainder of this article is structured as follows: In the next section, we review the extant literature on gender, the glass ceiling, and the concrete ceiling.
 We then discuss tokenism and Black female police officers.
 Thereafter, we present an outline of the research methodology.
 We subsequently present and discuss the study's findings.
 We end the study by giving our conclusions.

-Gender, the Glass Ceiling and the Concrete Ceiling
+2 | Gender, the Glass Ceiling, and the Concrete Ceiling

-Gender, a socially constructed concept, refers to the culturally and socially shaped roles, behaviours, expressions, and identities associated with being male or female (Vlassoff & Garcia, 2002).
-While sex is biologically determined, gender is a fluid and culturally specific construct (Hammarström, 2003; Pinn, 2003; World Health Organization, 2002).
-Despite this distinction, gender bias - often favouring men - persists in patriarchal societies (Moss-Racusin et al., 2012).
-Gender bias is often exhibited through inequitable actions (often subtle and difficult to detect) that treat men and women differently (Sadker & Zittleman, 2005).
-Gender stereotyping, the generalisation of attributes based on gender - further exacerbates these inequalities, creating barriers for women in traditionally male-dominated fields (Eagly & Karau, 2002; Heilman, 2001).
+Gender, a socially constructed concept, refers to the culturally and socially shaped roles, behaviors, expressions, and identities associated with being male or female (Vlassoff and Moreno 2002).
+Although sex is biologically determined, gender is a fluid and culturally specific construct (Hammarström 2003; Pinn 2003; WHO 2002).
+Despite this distinction, gender bias-often favoring men-persists in patriarchal societies (Moss-Racusin et al. 2012).
+Gender bias is often exhibited through inequitable actions (often subtle and difficult to detect) that treat men and women differently (Sadker and Zittleman 2005).
+Gender stereotyping, the generalization of attributes based on gender-further exacerbates these inequalities, creating barriers for women in traditionally male-dominated fields (Eagly and Karau 2002; Heilman 2001).

-The metaphor of the 'glass ceiling' is commonly used to describe the invisible barriers that hinder women's career advancement, regardless of their qualifications, experience, or achievements (Cotter et al., 2001; Lorber, 1994; Tyler et al., 2024).
-However, Black women often face a more formidable barrier, the 'concrete ceiling', which reflects the compounded impact of racism and sexism (Crenshaw, 1991) as well as emphasises how overlapping social identities, such as race and gender, create a unique experience of discrimination.
-This intersectional perspective emphasises the unique challenges faced by Black women, who experience discrimination based on both race and gender.
-The theory is that Black women experience a concrete ceiling, a more rigid and impenetrable barrier to career advancement and success than their White female and Black male counterparts, because of the compounded effects of racism and sexism.
-For Black women, the intersectionality of racial bias and sexism leads to distinct obstacles that cannot be addressed through single-issue diversity initiatives (Crenshaw, 1991).
+The metaphor of the "glass ceiling" is commonly used to describe the invisible barriers that hinder women's career advancement, regardless of their qualifications, experience, or achievements (Cotter et al. 2001; Lorber 1994; Tyler et al. 2024).
+However, Black women often face a more formidable barrier, the "concrete ceiling," which reflects the compounded impact of racism and sexism (Crenshaw 1991) as well as emphasizes how overlapping social identities, such as race and gender, create a unique experience of discrimination.
+This intersectional perspective emphasizes the unique challenges faced by Black women, who experience discrimination based on both race and gender.
+The theory is that Black women experience a concrete ceiling, a more rigid, and impenetrable barrier to career advancement and success than their White female and Black male counterparts, because of the compounded effects of racism and sexism.
+For Black women, the intersectionality of racial bias and sexism leads to distinct obstacles that cannot be addressed through single-issue diversity initiatives (Crenshaw 1991).